suitwoonsui/SuiTwoShooter/docs/sui-integration/11-blockchain-leaderboard.md

 ---

+## Step 7: Enhanced Features (Completed ✅)

+### 7.1 Pagination with "Load More"

+**Implementation:**
+- Shows 20 items at a time (configurable via `itemsPerPage`)
+- "Load More" button appears when more entries are available
+- Button shows remaining count: "Load More (X remaining)"
+- Pagination resets when changing categories or refreshing

+**Code Location:**
+- `src/game/systems/ui/leaderboard-system.js` - `loadMoreLeaderboard()` function
+- `updateLoadMoreButton()` - Manages button visibility

+### 7.2 Current Wallet Highlighting

+**Implementation:**
+- Detects current connected wallet address
+- Highlights wallet entry in blue when it appears in the displayed list
+- Visual styling: `rgba(100, 200, 255, 0.15)` background, `3px solid #64c8ff` left border
+- CSS class: `leaderboard-item-current-wallet`

+### 7.3 "Your Rank" Section

+**Implementation:**
+- Always displayed at the top of the leaderboard (when wallet is connected)
+- Shows your best rank for the current category
+- Displays: rank number, address, name, and stat value
+- Styled with orange/gold theme to distinguish from main list
+- Works even if your wallet is already in the displayed list

+**Features:**
+- Calculates rank from all sorted data (up to 1000 entries)
+- Category-specific (your rank may differ per category)
+- Handles ties correctly (same value = same rank)

+### 7.4 Mock Data for Testing

+**Implementation:**
+- Backend supports `?mock=true` query parameter
+- Generates 200 mock entries with realistic data
+- Frontend automatically requests 200 entries in mock mode
+- Useful for testing pagination and UI with large datasets

+**Usage:**
+- Add `?mock=true` to game URL: `http://localhost:8000/?mock=true`
+- Or set `USE_MOCK_LEADERBOARD=true` in backend environment

+---

 ## Next Steps

 After completing this phase:
 - ✅ Leaderboard is blockchain-based
 - ✅ Scores are transparent and verifiable
+- ✅ Pagination supports large leaderboards
+- ✅ Wallet highlighting and rank display enhance UX
 - ✅ Ready for Phase 9: Leaderboard Rewards (Post-MVP)

 **Note:** Leaderboard rewards (weekly prizes) will be implemented in Phase 9 after launch.